 It’s also provided a wide range of employment opportunities to those with a passion for the sport.
 You don’t need to be a player to be involved in the MLB.
 If you want to work for this legendary organization, you have many career options from which to choose.

-7 of the Most Exciting Careers in the MLB
+7 of the Most Exciting MLB Careers

-If you’re considering a future in baseball, here are some of the more noteworthy MLB careers to keep in mind.
+Trying to land an MLB job?
+Here are some of the more noteworthy MLB careers to keep in mind.
 One may be ideal for your talents and interests.

 There are many reasons the MLB has attracted a substantial following throughout its existence.
 The fact that people around the world love watching baseball is, of course, the primary one.